Effect of boundary scattering on spin-hall effect: Velocity and current

 As expected, $j_{x}=0$ for an impenetrable barrier in both the cases of incoming and reflected beam while $j_{y}$, for the region in which both the components of beam are present, oscillates as a function of distance from the barrier.It can be realized by considering the interference terms of the three components of the wave function.
 For the real angles, we get

 In over-critical region i.e. for the complex angle $\phi_{2}^{+}$ :

 the current decays exponentially as the distance $|x|$ increases from the barrier.

 Figure (5) shows the net polarization (which is the addition of polarization of ordinary and extra-ordinary reflected beams) at different Rashba and Dresselhaus SOC strength, against the incident angle.
-The plot at different SOC strength is shown from which it is clear that net polarization is non-zero at all the values of incident angle except at $45^{o}$ when the values of $\alpha$ and $\beta$ are same.
+The plot at different SOC strength is shown from which it is clear that net Polarization is non-zero at all the values of incident angle except at 45 degrees.

-We calculate the net polarization which is plotted against the distance r from the barrier in the under critical region for three different cases i.e. $\alpha$=$\beta$,$\alpha > \beta$ and $\alpha < \beta$ respectively which is shown in figure (6).
+We calculate the net polarization which is plotted against the distance r from the barrier which is shown in figure (6).
+In this plot, value of Rashba SOC strength $\alpha$ is taken to be equal to the Dresselhaus SOC strength $\beta$.
 The contribution to this polarization is because of the two terms.
-In the first term we have individually calculated and then added up the polarization for the incident, ordinarily and extraordinarily reflected beam.
-In the second term, polarization is calculated for the interference terms of these three components of the beam.
-The value of net polarization is always non-zero at all the values of the incident angle except at $45^{o}$ and oscillates with two different frequencies.
-Also the oscillatory behavior of the net polarization with two different frequencies can be realized from the fact that the polarization contains the terms $k_{2}^{-}$ - $k_{1}^{+}$ and $k_{2}^{+}$ - $k_{1}^{-}$ .
+In the first is term we have individually calculated and then added up the polarization for the incident, ordinarily and extraordinarily reflected beam.
+In the second term, polarization is calculated for the interference terms of these three components of the beam.The value of net polarization is always non-zero at all the values of the incident angle except at 45 degrees and oscillates with two different frequencies.

-Fig(7) shows the net polarization of the propagating component in the over critical region (angle of incidence is $75^{0}$) for three different cases of $\alpha$ and $\beta$.
-The figure shows that the net-polarization oscillates more rapidly and also it's amplitude is less as compared to net-polarization in the under-critical region (Fig(6)).

-Fig(8) shows the polarization of non-propagating component in the over-critical region (angle of incidence is $75^{0}$) for different values of $\alpha$ and $\beta$.
-It shows that the polarization decays exponentially as the distance from the barrier increases.
-It can also visualize from the fact that the current itself decays exponentially as the distance from the barrier increases.
+In the figure(7), for the over-critical region it is clearly shown that all the three components of polarization of extraordinary reflected beam will be present irrespective of the three cases of SOC strengths $\i.e. $ $\alpha < \beta$,$\alpha > \beta$ and $\alpha = \beta$.
+Also in this region the net polarization always has non-zero values.
+All the three components of polarization as well as the net polarization will exponentially decay as the distance from